 True 800 numbers are hard to come by.
 At least one that spells the word or phrase you want for your branded phone number.

 Phone companies like UniTel Voice sell vanity 800 numbers to small businesses outright.
-This means that once you buy an 800 number or custom vanity number of any kind, you own that number – no strings attached.
+This means that once you buy an 800 number or custom toll free number of any kind, you own that number – no strings attached.
 If you decide to cancel your toll free service with UniTel Voice you can port your number to another phone company of your choice.
-You own the number so you can take it with you.
+You own the number, so you can take it with you.

-However, other toll free number service providers operate differently.
-They do not relinquish control of their numbers but instead temporarily rent them to companies to use for marketing purposes.
-In fact, some of the best 800 vanity phone numbers are owned by marketing agencies that lease or rent them to businesses for advertising campaigns.
+However, some toll free number service providers operate differently.
+They do not relinquish control of their numbers but instead, temporarily rent them to companies to use for marketing purposes.
+Some of the best 800 vanity phone numbers are owned by marketing agencies that lease or rent them to businesses for advertising campaigns.

 For example, a phone company might own the numbers 1-800-DENTIST, 1-800-DOCTORS, and 1-800-PLUMBER and lease them to different businesses across North America.
 Because toll free numbers can be geographically routed, both a plumbing business in Chicago and a plumbing business in Las Vegas can lease the 1-800 vanity number: 1-800-PLUMBER.

-When customers who live in Chicago call the number they are geographically routed to the plumbing business based in Chicago.
-When customers who live in Vegas call the number, they get the Las Vegas-based plumber.
+When customers in Chicago call the number, they are geographically routed to the plumbing business based in Chicago.
+When customers in Vegas call the number, they get the Las Vegas-based plumber.

-In other words, once you stop paying for the number, you lose the number, and it can be rented to your competitor.
+In other words, once you stop paying for the number, you lose it, and it can be rented to your competitor.
 And all the advertising investment you put into the number, and all your customers who have that number, are now lost to your competition.

-There have been phone numbers sold on eBay for hundreds of thousands of dollars.
-The value of vanity number like 1-800-FLOWERS is in the millions.
+Phone numbers have been sold on eBay for hundreds of thousands of dollars.
+The value of vanity numbers like 1-800-FLOWERS is in the millions.
 Comcast could pay top dollar for the number 1-800-XFINITY when it launched the rebrand Xfinity.

 Let’s elaborate on that.

-In many cases, the number is held hostage, either with the intent to sell it or more often than not, by accident.
-For example if you think up a great vanity number and google it, you might find the business who owns but nine times out of ten you won’t.
-And if you call the number it might be answered but nine times out of ten it won’t.
-And even if it does get answered the person, answering the call doesn’t have the authority to discuss selling the number, nor to do they have any personal incentive for entertaining your proposal.
+In many cases, the number is held hostage, either with the intent to sell it or, more often than not, by accident.
+For example, if you think up a great vanity number and google it, you might find the business that owns it, but nine times out of ten, you won’t.
+And if you call the number, it might be answered, but nine times out of ten, it won’t.
+And even if it gets answered, the person answering the call doesn’t have the authority to discuss selling the number, nor do they have any personal incentive to entertain your proposal.

-What happens most often is you call a number and it sounds disconnected, but technically it has not been returned to the spare pool, because technically, it is still in use with the company who originally bought it.
+What happens most often is you call a number, and it sounds disconnected.
+However, technically it has not been returned to the spare pool because technically, it is still in use with the company that originally bought it.

-If you dig deeper you may be able to find out what phone company RespOrg (a telecom term for the “Responsible Organization” carrying the number) is hosting the toll free number.
-But unfortunately, if you contact that phone company they can’t help you because they cannot give out their customer’s contact information.
+If you dig deeper, you may discover what phone company RespOrg (a telecom term for the “Responsible Organization” carrying the number) is hosting the toll free number.
+But unfortunately, if you contact that phone company, they can’t help you because they cannot give out their customer’s contact information.

 It’s like trying to find a website domain name but even harder.

-The good news is if you’re willing to think outside the 800 box there are a lot of great vanity numbers available – and not just for rent.
+The good news is if you’re willing to think outside the box, there are a lot of great vanity numbers available – and not just for rent.

-Here at UniTel Voice, we have access to every available vanity toll free number that’s not currently in use with other companies.
+At UniTel Voice, we have access to every available vanity toll free number that other companies do not currently use.
 You can instantly search for numbers on our signup page ready for instant purchase.

-If the number you are looking for isn’t available our vanity number search tool will generate a batch of closes related phone numbers that are available.
-And the best part is, vanity numbers are just a $15 one-time fee and then you own the number and can use it on our service or transfer it to the provider of your choice.
+If the number you are looking for isn’t available, our vanity number search tool will generate a batch of available related phone numbers.
+And the best part is vanity numbers are just a $15 one-time fee, and then you own the number and can use it on our service or transfer it to the provider of your choice.

-Before you even try and find 800 numbers for sale, you need to make a list.
+You need to make a list before trying to find 800 numbers for sale.
 Make a list of all the keywords and phrases you can think of that relate to your business’s brand, value, and industry.
-For example, if your business is called “Jackson Plumbing” an obvious brand term would “JACKSON”, an obvious value word would be “QUICKFIX” or “EASYFIX”, and an obvious industry word would be “PLUMBING” or “PLUMBER.
+For example, if your business is called “Jackson Plumbing,” an obvious brand term would “JACKSON”, an obvious value word would be “QUICKFIX” or “EASYFIX,” and an obvious industry word would be “PLUMBING” or “PLUMBER.

 Action/descriptive words might include: